John Hick: Problem of evil

 Hick has identified with a branch of theodicy that he calls "Irenaean theodicy" or the "Soul-Making Defence".
 A simplification of this view states that suffering exists as a means of spiritual development.
 In other words, God allows suffering so that human souls might grow or develop towards maturation.
 For Hick, God is ultimately responsible for pain and suffering, but such things are not truly bad.
 Perhaps with a greater degree of perception, one can see that the "evil" people experience through suffering is not ultimately evil but good, and as such is used to "make their souls" better.

 Therefore, Hick sees the evils of pain and suffering as serving God's good purpose of bringing "imperfect and immature" humanity to itself "in uncompelled faith and love."
 At the same time, Hick acknowledges that this process often fails in the world.
-However, in the afterlife, Hick asserts that "God will eventually succeed in His purpose of winning all men to Himself."
+However, Hick asserts that, in the afterlife, "God will eventually succeed in His purpose of winning all men to Himself."

 The discussion of evil in Hick has been challenged by a number of theologians and moral philosophers including David Griffin and John K. Roth.
 Using Hick's own words, Roth has stated, "Hick's theodicy is implausible to me because I am convinced that his claims about God's goodness cannot stand the onslaught of what he calls the principal threat to his own perspective: 'the sheer amount and intensity of both moral and natural evil.'"
 In the book Encountering Evil, Stephen Davis has stated his four criticisms of Hick, "First, while no theodicy is free of difficulties, I believe Hick's is not entirely convincing in its handling of the amount of evil that exists in the world...
 Second, I am dubious about Hick's hope of a gradual spiritual evolution till human beings reach a full state of God-consciousness...
 Third, I believe Hick also faces what I call the 'cost-effective' criticism of the free will defense...
 My final and most serious criticism of Hick concerns his commitment to universalism."

+Accusations of heresy

+Hick was twice the subject of heresy proceedings.
+Additionally the Catholic Church heavily scrutinized his philosophy after Cardinal Joseph Ratzinger (the future Pope Benedict XVI) released the Vatican declaration Dominus Iesus which condemned Hick's religious pluralism, accusing his line of thought of promoting theological relativism.

+First accusation controversy

+While trying to transfer his ministerial credentials to the Presbyterian Church in the United States after taking a post at Princeton Theological Seminary, Hick was questioned on his views.
+He explicitly refused to affirm the virgin birth of Jesus Christ as a literal historical fact.
+Local conservative church leaders strongly objected to his views and accused him of heresy.
+In 1962, the Judicial Committee of the church's General Assembly ultimately ruled in Hick's favor on constitutional grounds, sustaining his membership.